Young Communist League of Israel: Repression

 Before the Israeli Declaration of Independence, the anti-zionist and communist stance of YCLI often led to conflict, particularly with the British authorities, who actively suppressed communist activities in Mandatory Palestine at the time.

+In March 1952, two members of the YCLI were arrested for participating in a Maki organized protest.

 In 2024, Israel Police raided a building with activists from Hadash, Maki, and YCLI, who prepared a march for May Day.
 At least two activists were arrested.
+In June of that year, the secretary of the YCLI's Acre district was arrested while preparing for a protest in Sakhnin against the war in Gaza, which was scheduled for the following day.

+In July 2025, the Modi'in-Maccabim-Reut municipality attempted to impose a fee on YCLI activists for an information stall.
+The Association for Civil Rights in Israel intervened to block the charge, characterizing it as unlawful and without legal basis, noting that municipal bylaws only authorized fees for commercial enterprises, not political non-profits.

 Conscientious objection

 In December 2013, Omar Sa'ad, a member of YCLI, was imprisoned for refusing to enlist to the Israel Defense Forces.

+In February 2016, Roman Levine, member of YCLI, was imprisoned for refusing to enlist into the IDF.

+In February 2018, Saar Yahalom, a leading member of the YCLI in Tel Aviv was imprisoned for refusing to enlist in the army.

+In November 2024, Iddo Elam, a member of YCLI, was imprisoned for refusing to enlist into the IDF.

 In March 2025, Ella Keidar Greenberg, another member of the movement, was sentenced to an initial 30 days in Israeli military prison for refusing to enlist to the army.

 Traditions

 YCLI's symbol features the hammer and sickle, a well-known communist emblem representing the solidarity of the proletariat.
 It also incorporates the red star associated with the communist ideology.'

 The movement shirt is a white button-up shirt adorned with a red triangular tie.
-It was traditionally worn by movement members during special events such as the May Day, Victory in Europe Day marking the defeat of the Nazis, as well as at YCLI and Maki conferences, among others.
+It was traditionally worn by members during special events such as the May Day, Victory in Europe Day marking the defeat of the Nazis, as well as at YCLI and Maki conferences, among others.
 Similar movement shirts are a common feature in most communist youth organizations.